thanhnguyen-aws/Strata/CONTRIBUTING.md

 ### Line Length

-Keep lines under 80 characters, never exceeding 100 characters.
+Strive to keep lines under 80 characters, never exceeding 100 characters.

 ### File Organization

 The file header should contain:
 * the copyright information,
-* a list of all authors and contributors to the file.

 All imports should be done immediately after this header.
-All files should have a module docstring (`/-!  ... -/`) immediately following the imports, like so:
+All public-facing files should have a module docstring (`/-!  ... -/`) immediately following the imports, like so:

 ```